schoelme/Diffusion/README.md

 # Diffusion
-A chemical diffusion code based explicit finite difference method
+A chemical diffusion code based on the explicit finite difference method